yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 ##### --ysql_pg_conf_csv

-Comma-separated list of PostgreSQL setting assignments that is appended to the `postgresql.conf` file.
+Comma-separated list of PostgreSQL server configuration parameters that is appended to the `postgresql.conf` file.

 For example: